spiral-modules/components/README.md

 -------------------------
 Following component are currently looselly coupled to spiral infrastructure and planned to be splitted into separate projects:
 * Core interfaces and spiral DI container - **DONE**
+* Files Component (needed for Storages) - IN PROGRESS
 * Stempler and Dark
 * Storage Manager
 * DBAL + Pagination